 We request that applicants arrive in our office to apply for a marriage license no later than 4:30 pm so that our staff can process the necessary paperwork before our office closing.

-If you would like to fill out your marriage license application on-line to expedite the process once you arrive to our office, please click on the button below.
-Once you fill out the application and submit it, your application will arrive in our office electronically and will be waiting on you when you arrive.
+Fill out your marriage license application on-line, by clicking the button below.
+Once you fill out the application and submit it, call our office at (828) 757-1310 for an appointment to process your application and receive your marriage license.
 You will then only have to provide the necessary ID proofs, sign the application, take the required oaths, and pay the license fee.